Brian Jungen: Animals

 Animals have consistently appeared in Jungen's work.
-Sometimes as a subject matter, as when he constructed a whale skeleton in Shapeshifter (2000); It is made of only plastic chairs, but it looks like a real sculpture!
+Sometimes as a subject matter, as when he constructed a seeming whale skeleton in Shapeshifter (2000) from articulated plastic chairs.
 And sometimes as a material, both living and not; his use of various animal hides, and also using live animals as he did with cats in Habitat 04: Cite radieuse des chats/ Cats radiant city (2004).
-Habitat 04: Cite radieuse des chats/ Cats radiant city was a temporary habitat for homeless cats, which Jungen build to mimic the iconic Moshe Safdie designed building 'Habitat' in Montreal for Expo 67.
+Habitat 04: Cite radieuse des chats/ Cats radiant city was a temporary habitat for homeless cats, which Jungen built to mimic the iconic Moshe Safdie designed building 'Habitat' in Montreal for Expo 67.
 Jungen's "fascination with animals" often circles back to questions around the domestication of pets and the "environments built for animals" such as at aquariums or zoos.
-For his 2005 project Inside Today's Home Jungen Reconfiguring materials purchased at IKEA to created an "indoor aviary for six domesticated zebra finches".
-So as not to disturb the birds, viewers were only able to see them and the structures through peepholes in the gallery walls, thus exaggerating voyeuristic tendencies towards animals.
+For his 2005 project Inside Today's Home Jungen Reconfigured materials purchased at IKEA to created an "indoor aviary for six domesticated zebra finches".
+So as not to disturb the birds, viewers were only able to see them and the structures through peepholes in the gallery walls, thus exaggerating voyeuristic tendencies toward animals.
 Jungen's interest in animals in captivity is a parallel between the voyeuristic way in which audiences look at captive animals and the way audiences look at Indigenous material culture.